-Cambridge alt-rockers Standing Like Statues recently released their sophomore EP, Reality Checkpoint, from which the track ’Confidence’ has been added to Spotify’s ‘New Punk Tracks’ and ‘The Scene’ playlists and ’Stupid Love’ has received support from Kerrang!
+Cambridge alt-rockers Standing Like Statues recently released their sophomore EP, Reality Checkpoint, which has seen support from Spotify’s ‘New Punk Tracks’ and ‘The Scene’ playlists, from Kerrang!
 Radio’s Johnny Doom and BBC Music Introducing in Cambridgeshire.
+It’s been covered by a multitude of press and radio.

 Formed in 2015, Standing Like Statues have supported We Are The Ocean, Decade, Fort Hope and Courage My Love, as well as being featured on BBC Look East and having the ongoing support of BBC Introducing Cambridgeshire.